darkshine0x/watchdog-custodian-checks/README.md

 This is an Excel VSTO-Add-in for performing various portfolio checks, such as asset allocation limits, rating control, control of country restrictions and more.

 The whole program works completely local.
-Data management is realised with hidden Excel sheets.
+Data management is realised with hidden Excel sheets and an in-built OR-Mapper.